 Policy Against Harassment

 CPC is committed to providing a work environment free of unlawful harassment.
-Company policy prohibits harassment because of sex (which includes sexual harassment, gender harassment and harassment due to pregnancy, childbirth, breastfeeding or related medical conditions) and harassment because of race, religion (including religious dress and grooming practices), color, national origin or ancestry, physical or mental disability, medical condition, marital status, military and veteran status, age, sexual orientation or any other basis protected by federal, state, or local law, ordinance or regulation.
+Company policy prohibits harassment because of sex (which includes sexual harassment, gender harassment and harassment due to pregnancy, childbirth, breastfeeding or related medical conditions) and harassment because of race, religion (including religious dress and grooming practices), color, national origin or ancestry, physical or mental disability, medical condition, marital status, military and veteran status, age, gender identity, gender expression, sexual orientation or any other basis protected by federal, state, or local law, ordinance or regulation.
 ALL SUCH HARASSMENT IS UNLAWFUL.

 CPC’s anti-harassment policy applies to all persons involved in the operation of CPC and prohibits unlawful harassment by any employee of CPC, including supervisors and co-workers.
 CPC’s policy also prohibits harassment of employees by non-employees.

 CPC will make every effort to maintain the confidentiality of reported violations of this policy.
 Certain disclosures are necessary as a part of the investigation process, but will be on a need to know basis only.

 This policy also applies to independent contractors working with CPC.
 Any independent contractor who feels they have been subject to harassment in violation of this policy should immediately report the violation to the Director of Human Resources.

 Prohibited unlawful harassment because of sex (sexual harassment, gender harassment and harassment due to pregnancy, childbirth or related medical conditions), race, religious creed, color, national origin or ancestry, physical or mental disability, medical condition, marital status, age, sexual orientation or any other protected basis includes, but is not limited to, the following behavior:

 - Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, invitations or comments;